harnessie.com / docs / Getting started

 This is the five-minute path: install, prove the harness works offline, point it at a model, run a real job, and read the record it leaves behind.
 The full reference is the user guide.

 New to this?
 You are welcome here.
 A harness is the structure you put around an AI model so it can do real work while you stay in control: it sets what the AI may do, checks the work before moving on, and writes down what happened.
 Harnessie is built to be a safe first one.
-This guide uses a terminal, but every command below is safe to run, and nothing reaches the network until you choose to add a key.
+Installation reaches the package index, but the offline verification commands and guided mock run call no AI provider.
+Provider access begins only when you configure and opt into it.
 If you have never used a terminal or cloned a repository, start with the gentler quickstart, which assumes no git or shell fluency and includes a glossary and a Windows/WSL2 page.

 In more technical terms: Harnessie is a brain-agnostic multi-agent harness.
 An orchestrator decomposes a goal into task packets, cheap workers execute them inside a jailed workspace, and an independent verifier gates every phase before the next one starts.
 The structure carries the quality floor; the model carries the ceiling.
 You swap models by editing one YAML file.